RonnieSan/remix-ui/docs/Switch.md

-# rRadioGroup
+# rSwitch
-A `rRadioGroup` component creates a list of radio buttons.
+The `rSwitch` component is an alternate style of radio button.

 ## Value
 * **STRING, NUMBER, OBJECT, BOOLEAN, NULL** - The `v-model` accepts any value